 It was not immediately clear whether Britain could continue in Ocean2020 after it leaves the bloc in a year's time.

-Leonardo's CEO Alessandro Profumo said it was important for Britain to remain in European defense efforts, partly because the Italian firm has 7,000 staff in Britain.
-"Not only for us but for the European defense system, we need the U.K.," he told reporters.
+Leonardo's CEO Alessandro Profumo said it was important for Britain to remain in European defence efforts, partly because the Italian firm has 7,000 staff in Britain.
+"Not only for us but for the European defence system, we need the U.K.," he told reporters.

 Britain hopes negotiations on its future security role in the EU will start soon.
 But EU officials said May would need to submit a formal paper to detail her ideas and then allow EU and British negotiators to move forward. ($1 = 0.8100 euros) (Reporting by Robin Emmott; editing by David Stamp)